 The composition of organisms in the intestines is affected by multiple things including foods we eat, the use of antibiotics, chronic ingestion of acid-reducing medications and stress.
 In fact, bacteria in the gut can change within 24 hours of a change in our diets.

-Foods like garlic, leeks, and onions contain substances known as prebiotics, which also help to feed and foster the growth of those healthy bacteria.
-Sometimes a probiotic supplement is also needed to help restore gut health, and some people may even need more specific treatment to reduce levels of harmful bacteria in the intestines.
+Foods like garlic, leeks, and onions contain substances known as prebiotics, which also help to feed and foster the growth of healthy bacteria.
+Sometimes a probiotic supplement is also needed to help restore gut health, as is the case after using antibiotics, and some people may even need more specific treatment to reduce levels of harmful bacteria in the intestines.

-And of course, don’t forget to reduce stress, get plenty of sleep, keep up regular exercise and watch portion sizes to lose weight.
+As always, to keep a healthy gut biome and a healthy weight, try to reduce stress, get plenty of sleep, keep up regular exercise and have healthy portion sizes when you eat.

 * Enterobacter is a genus of common Gram-negative, facultatively anaerobic, rod-shaped, non-spore-forming bacteria of the family Enterobacteriaceae.
 It is the type genus of the order Enterobacterales.